Robust governance for the AI Act: Insights and highlights from Novelli et al. (2024)

 The AI Office is hiring a Lead Scientific Advisor for AI

+This opportunity has now passed.
 A very important job opening has opened up at the European AI Office: They are hiring for the Lead Scientific Advisor for AI.
 Application deadline is 13 December 2024.
-Based on the European Union Employment Advisor, the monthly basic salary for this role (level AD13)...
+Based on the European Union Employment Advisor, the monthly basic...

 The AI Act: Responsibilities of the European Commission (AI Office)